-In the present day, the word “detox” may make you think of a juice cleanse or a diet you go on to help your body get rid of harmful toxins that you may have consumed and you are preparing your body for a “fresh start” with nutritional food and supplements.
-However, there is a darker detox that requires proper nutrition and vitamins to safely get off dangerous drugs.
-This is called drug detoxification and often it’s medically supervised in a drug detox program.
+In the present day, the word “detox” may make you think of a juice cleanse or a diet you go on to help your body get rid of harmful toxins that you may have consumed, and you are preparing your body for a “fresh start” with nutritional food and supplements.
+However, a darker detox requires proper nutrition and vitamins to get off dangerous drugs safely.
+This is called drug detoxification, and often it’s medically supervised in a drug detox program.

 What is Drug Detoxification?

-When we talk about “drug detox”, we are referring to our bodies getting rid of harmful toxins such as drugs and alcohol and preparing ourselves for a fresh start by eating the proper foods and taking the right vitamins.
+When we talk about “drug detox,” we refer to our bodies getting rid of harmful toxins such as drugs and alcohol and preparing ourselves for a fresh start by eating the proper foods and taking the right vitamins.
 We are getting rid of the bad and replacing it with some good.

 Detox from drugs and alcohol is painful because of withdrawal symptoms, but your body is also hurting from the lack of nutrition when you were not eating right while in active addiction.
 There are a couple of ways we starve our bodies of nutrients during our drug use:

-- Increased Appetite – Substances can cause food cravings such as heroin users to crave sweets such as candy.
+- Increased Appetite – Substances can cause food cravings, such as heroin users crave sweets such as candy.
 People that use Marijuana get the “munchies” and therefore eat quick and easy low-nutrient meals such as fast food to curb this craving.

-- Decreased Appetite – Users of meth, crack and cocaine often have no appetite so they aren’t making poor choices in food but not eating enough.
+- Decreased Appetite – Users of meth, crack, and cocaine often has no appetite, so they aren’t making poor choices in food but not eating enough.

-- Empty Calories – Alcoholics consume large amounts of calories but their calories are from alcoholic drinks, which have no nutrient value at all.
+- Empty Calories – Alcoholics consume large amounts of calories, but their calories are from alcoholic drinks that have no nutrient value.

 Why are Vitamins Important in Drug Detox

 Vitamins are an essential part of your body’s everyday proper functioning.
-They are especially necessary when you are going through drug detox; they help remove toxins and rebuild the immune system.
-They also may help you with anxiety and insomnia that can be brought on by withdrawal symptoms.
+They are essential when going through drug detox; they help remove toxins and rebuild the immune system.
+They also may help you with anxiety and insomnia that withdrawal symptoms can bring on.
 Here are a few vitamins and minerals that help remove toxins and will help during a drug detox:

-- Multivitamins – During an addict’s drug or alcohol use, many soluble vitamins are depleted, especially during withdrawal.
-Not having enough vitamins is usually a cause for feeling tired, skin problems, lack of memory and depression in the early stages of recovery.
-A good multivitamin can help cover all the basic vitamin needs and help you to feel a bit more “normal”.
+- Multivitamins – Many soluble vitamins are depleted during an addict’s drug or alcohol use, especially during withdrawal.
+Not having enough vitamins is usually a cause for feeling tired, skin problems, lack of memory, and depression in the early stages of recovery.
+A good multivitamin can help cover all the basic vitamin needs and help you to feel a bit more “normal.”

-- Vitamin B’s – B vitamins help clean and quickly remove the body of toxins.
+- Vitamin B’s – B vitamins help clean and quickly remove the body from toxins.
 They help turn sugar into energy, produce blood cells and get the digestive system back on track.

 - Vitamin C – Vitamin C supports the immune system and can help reduce stress during the withdrawal process.
 You can find Vitamin C in natural sources such as fruits and vegetables.

-- Vitamin E – Vitamin E helps reduce the damage done to the body from chemicals.
-It restores proper function to blood call hand helps repair skin damage that may have been a result of drug usage.
+- Vitamin E – Vitamin E helps reduce the damage done to the body from chemicals, and it restores proper function to the blood call hand helps repair skin damage that may have resulted from drug usage.

 We Are Here to Help You With Addiction